junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Dean realized he didn't know when but he's already turned to face him fully, and now his gaze was fixated on Castiel's eyes again, in a state he kept finding himself in lately.
 He frowned a little, forcing his brain to focus on the conversation instead of the view.
 "Then why are you here?" he asked.
 >
-> "Our orders --" Castiel started, but immediately cut off by a fed-up Dean's words "I've had about enough of these 'orders' of yours --" He even shot the angel a challenging look with a raised eyebrow to pull a full set of irritated look.
+> "Our orders --" Castiel started, but was immediately cut off by a fed-up Dean's words, "I've had about enough of these 'orders' of yours --" He even shot the angel a challenging look with a raised eyebrow to pull a full set of irritated looks.
 >
 > But Castiel did not give up his speech easily.
 He continued as if undisturbed, staring Dean down.
-"Our *orders*," he gritted the word, grasping the human's attention like a clenched hand over his thoughts, dragging him back in, "were not to stop the summoning of Samhain.
+"Our *orders*, --" he gritted the word, grasping the human's attention like a clenched hand over his thoughts, dragging him back in. *This is something he needs to know -- he wants him to know.* "-- were not to stop the summoning of Samhain.
 They were to do whatever you told us to do."
 >
 > Dean blinked dumbfoundedly, confused. *That can't be right.* "Your orders were to follow my orders?"
 He was almost amused by the idea. *Who was he to order two angels?
 To order a real angel like **Castiel** what to do?* The mere thought of that alone felt wrong.
-He studied the angel's face intently, hoping to see a sign of mischief, that it was a joke -- not as if he had ever found one from the angel.
+He studied the angel's face intently, hoping to see a sign of mischief, that it was a joke -- not as if he had ever found one from Castiel.
 >
 > Castiel only nodded small.
 "It was a test," he told the human.
 "To see how you would respond under battlefield conditions, you might say."
 He thinned his lips, almost as if he was trying to express how much he was not particularly fond of the decision and the tests Heaven put Dean through.
 As if he was angry on Dean's behalf.
 Or empathetic.
 Dean watched those lips letting out the tiniest sigh, unsure of what exactly he saw there.
 Or why.
 >
-> Dean wetted his dry lips, weighing the words that were thrown onto him.
+> Dean wetted his dry lips, weighing the words that were thrown at him.
 "It was a witch.
 Not the Tet Offensive."
 He aimed for a light tone and a casual shrug, as if saving the life of one thousand, two hundred and fourteen people in this town wasn't such a big deal.
 The joke was lame, even Dean knew, the moment it left his tongue.
 >
 > But even Castiel allowed a small smile.
-Barely a facsimile of a smile, really, but the very first one closest to a smile that Dean's ever seen him.
+Barely a facsimile of a smile, really, but the very first one closest to a smile that Dean's ever seen on him.
 Dean found himself magnetized by it.
 His gaze hovered at the little curve at the tip of the angel's lips.
 >
 > *He was beautiful.* Dean found himself thinking, and had to bite on his lower lip to pull back an instant impulse to mirror that smile and pull off a flirtatious comment.
-The angel would never approve or appreciate such blasphemy thoughts, Dean knew it -- he just knew.
-He ordered his mind to behave, before that train of thoughts could wreck somewhere.
+The angel would never approve or appreciate such blasphemous thoughts, Dean knew it -- he just knew.
+He ordered his mind to behave, before that train of thought could wreck somewhere.
 >
-> Castiel didn't answer to that, merely staring at the grassland before them.
+> Castiel didn't answer that, merely staring at the grassland before them.
 Dean felt the obligation of filling the moment of the silence between them, as well as the space between the benches they sit on.
 It was no more than a foot, barely a step's distance, but it felt too far, like a gap in the universe he couldn't cross to reach the angel, like the difference between an angel and a human that would forever be there.
 It felt intolerable, and dangerous.
 So he pulled back that thread of thought too.
 >
 > Dean swallowed, forcing more reasonable words to form and flow out of his throat.
 He took a short breath to smooth it.
 "So I failed your test, huh?" he started saying, thinking over what happened in the past two days, frowning deeper.
 A familiar feeling of failure and expectation of disappointment started sinking in his chest -- *this is good, this is familiar*.
 Dean thought.
 He always tried so, so hard to do everything right, to not fail, but so often, he would still screw up, he would fail his dad for one thing or another, he would fail his little brother -- and then there would always be some punishment.
-He seemed to always be a failure to someone, a disappointment to some big guy, so much that he was already feeling okay with it.
+He seemed to always be a failure to someone, a disappointment to some big guy, so much so that he was already feeling okay with it.
 It was just another failure in his long list of failed things.
 >
 > "I get it.
-But you know what?" he paused briefly, considering his words, wetting his lips that became so quickly so dried again under the angel's eyes.
+But you know what?" he paused briefly, considering his words, wetting his lips that became so quickly so dried again under the angel's eyes. *Fail or not, the angels like it or not, he has to be who he is.* He decided then.
 Dean continued, slow but not hesitant, "If you were to wave that magic time-traveling wand of yours and we had to do it all over again?
 I'd make the same call."
-He gave Castiel a look that was saying *"I do not regret what I did.
-That's who I am.
+He gave Castiel a look that was saying, *"I do not regret what I did.
+This is who I am.
 So deal with it."*
 >
-> *Let the angel call him stubborn; let the angel hate his ass and consider him not worthy of their effort; whatever.* Dean decided, he did what he believed to be right, and he would never do anything any differently.
+> *Let the angel call him stubborn; let the angel hate his ass and consider him not worthy of their effort; whatever.* Dean decided, feeling a little reckless. *If they wanted his call, then this is his call.* He did what he believed to be right, and he would never do anything any differently.
 >
 > And surprisingly, the angel seemed to understand.
 Castiel nodded quietly, waiting for Dean to finish.
 >
 > Dean was encouraged by the look on his face, the glistening lights in his eyes, and that ghosting hint of a smile still lingering at the corner of his lips. "'Cause I don't know what's gonna happen when these seals are broken.
 Hell, I don't know what's gonna happen tomorrow.
 But what I do know is that this here --" he gestured to the playground, the joyful kids and people, the bright sunshine above their heads, and the grass growing under their feet, the joy and beauty of the world came back to his attention. "-- these kids, the swings, the trees...
 All of it is still here because of my brother and me."
 He reasoned, but the angel wasn't the only one he tried to persuade. *Did he really miss the "bigger picture" like the angels told him?
-Did he just make another mistake like all the other mistakes in their life, and condemned six billion human beings because he wasn't willing to sacrifice one thousand?* Dean looked at the angel, wondering what Castiel really thought of his decision, more importantly, what he thought of *him* now.
+Did he just make another mistake like all the other mistakes in their life, and condemn six billion human beings because he wasn't willing to sacrifice one thousand?* Dean looked at the angel, wondering what Castiel really thought of his decision, more importantly, what he thought of *him* now.
 >
 > Castiel turned fully to Dean, his face heavy with all the compassion and empathy.
 So extremely like the angels his mom told him about before bed when he was small, Dean thought.
 He reminded him of that little white angel figurine over the fireplace in his childhood house.
 It was there before he was born, watching over him with its kind eyes -- much like the real angel before him now.
 Dean wondered if that small statue was really made based on Castiel.
 >